 It can monitor physical and logical hard disk damage, file fragmentation, and viruses.

 DrivePulse is a menu bar tool.
 When you click on it you can see the status of the scans, and the health of your hard drives.
 Here’s a screenshot of the day I installed it.
 A S.M.A.R.T. check verified that my hard drive is healthy, and understandably the status of the other checks is Pending since I just installed the app.

 I took the screenshot below six days later.
 The status of most of the scans is still Pending.
 The Physical check on my drive is still only 2.4% complete, so it takes quite a while to thoroughly check everything systematically.
 Every file I access, however, is checked immediately.

-There's peace of mind having an app monitoring your computer for problems in real time.
+My personal take: There’s peace of mind having an app monitoring your computer for problems in real-time.
 Every file I use is checked for viruses.
 Every file I save is checked for integrity.
-I didn't notice any performance hit while I worked on my Mac.
-It takes some time for DrivePulse to examine your entire hard drive, so it's worth doing some scans of your own up front.
+I didn’t notice any performance hit while I worked on my Mac.
+It takes some time for DrivePulse to examine your entire hard drive, so it’s worth doing some scans of your own upfront.

 2. Protect Your Computer from Malware

 Drive Genius will scan your system for viruses—in real-time with DrivePulse, and systematically on-demand with Malware Scan.
 Infected files are moved to the trash.